trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 ```
 cp box_with_object.control box_with_two_objects.control
 ```
-Update the `mesh file name` and `plot file name` appropriately in your new control file.
+and update the `mesh file name` and `plot file name` appropriately in your new control file.
-Next, modify the new `box_with_two_objects.control` file to include an additional `CHAIN` inside the `INNER_BOUNDARIES` control block to include a second inner boundary that is an ellipse with the parametric equation
+Modify the new `box_with_two_objects.control` file to include an additional `CHAIN` inside the `INNER_BOUNDARIES` control block to include a second inner boundary that is an ellipse with the parametric equation
 ```math
 x(t) = 0.6\cos(2\pi t), y(t) = 1.0 + 0.3\sin(2\pi t)
 ```